quietbamboo/UniAMP/README.md

 # UniAMP
-The code and data in the paper **UniAMP: Enhancing AMP Prediction using Deep Neural Networks with Inferred Information of Peptides**\
+The code, data and models in the paper **UniAMP: Enhancing AMP Prediction using Deep Neural Networks with Inferred Information of Peptides**\
-The web prediction service for UniAMP can be accessed at [https://amp.starhelix.cn](https://amp.starhelix.cn)
+UniAMP can be accessed online via [https://amp.starhelix.cn](https://amp.starhelix.cn)

 ## Requirements
 To set up the necessary environment for UniAMP, follow these steps: